eclipse/xtext/xtext-website/documentation/103_domainmodelnextsteps.md

 @Check
 public void checkNameStartsWithCapital(Entity entity) {
     if (!Character.isUpperCase(entity.getName().charAt(0))) {
         warning("Name should start with a capital",
             DomainmodelPackage.Literals.TYPE__NAME,
             INVALID_NAME);
     }
 }
 ```

 Any name for the method will do.
-The important thing is the [Check]({{site.src.xtext_core}}/org.eclipse.xtext/src/org/eclipse/xtext/validation/Check.java) annotation that advises the framework to use the method as a validation rule.
+The important thing is the [Check]({{site.src.xtext_core}}/org.eclipse.xtext/src/org/eclipse/xtext/validation/Check.java) annotation that advises the Xtext framework to use the method as a validation rule.
 If the name starts with a lower case letter, a warning will be attached to the name of the *Entity*.

 The second validation rule is straight-forward, too.
 We traverse the inheritance hierarchy of the *Entity* and look for features with equal names.